 Set up the experiment under field conditions.
 Transplant calendula seedlings over an area of 153 m2 with a planting density of plants per square meter, spaced 60 cm apart.

-Implement a localized drip irrigation system using 16/8000-gauge drip tape with emitters spaced 30 cm apart.
-Place one plant for every two emitters.
-NOTE: The seed lot used in this experiment originates from a single genotype, selected through mass selection over three previous cultivation cycles.
-Sowing is recommended at the beginning of spring, allowing for transplanting approximately 2 months later when the seedlings are ready.
+Establish the localized drip irrigation system with 16/8000-gauge NOTE: The seed lot used in this experiment was harvested from a single genotype,then selected by the mass selection breeding method across three previous cultivation cycles.
+For a temperate climate, sowing time is best at the Spring season, followed by transplanting approximately 2 months later, when the seedlings are ready.
 Irrigation is recommended once a week.
-Pest and disease management should be carried out based on the crop's needs.
+Pests and diseases should be avoided, and agronomic management should be carried out based on the crop's needs.

-Collect samples from selected plants every third day, starting 14 days after transplanting.
-Observe the apical meristem to determine the date of inflorescence primordium appearance.
-NOTE: The floral meristem is visible under a stereoscopic microscope.
-Consider the event confirmed when it occurs in at least half of the samples.
-The experimental unit to observe floral initiation was five meristems of a plant, with eight repetitions.

-Growth and floral development analysis
+Collect samples from selected plants every other day, starting 14 days after transplanting.
+Look for the apical meristem under a stereoscopic microscope (about 40 X) in order to determine the date of inflorescence primordium appearance.
+NOTE: When the floral meristem (FM) appears in at least half of the samples, then this date can be recorded as the proper age for FM.
+The experimental unit to observe floral initiation was five meristems in singleplant, with eight replications (plants).Growth and floral development analysis

 Collect the apical capitulum when the floral bud opens.
 NOTE: Make sure the ligulate flowers are visible.

 Carry out floral organ collections during the last seven floral stages12 (Figure 1).
 NOTE: In this experiment, five capitulums from eight different plants were used at each phenological stage.
-They were selected from the apical part of the plant.
+In all cases, the flowers were collected from the apical part of the plant.

-Sample entire plants six times throughout the biological cycle.
+Sample whole plants at six times through the biological cycle.

-Dry the plants for 48 h.
+Dry the collected samples for 48 h.
 Measure the dry weight of vegetative and reproductive organs.
-NOTE: Drying is recommended at 70 °C in an air-circulating oven.
+NOTE: Drying is recommended at 40 °C in an air-circulating oven.

-Calculate the Demand Strength (DS) and Demand Activity (DA) of vegetative and reproductive organs13.
-NOTE: Use the formulas equivalent to the Absolute Growth Rate (AGR) and Relative Growth Rate (RGR).
+Calculate the Sink Strength (SS) and Sink Activity (SA) for both vegetative and reproductive organs13.
+NOTE: Use the formulas equivalent to the Absolute Growth Rate (AGR) and Relative Growth Rate (RGR), respectively for SS and SA.

 Plot growth curves using a spreadsheet.